 Coined as the spot to be in Saint-Tropez, discover an impressive range of new restaurants.
 L’Auberges des Maures, the village's legendary restaurant.
-Craving al fresco lunch?
-Our Japanese restaurant offers a light menu and discreet service..
+Craving al fresco dinner?
+Matsuhisa Saint-Tropez offers a light menu and discreet service..
 In keeping with Airelle’s spirit of generosity, an extravagant buffet will complete the culinary offering, with a host of gourmet dishes on the menu.

 Time spent by the pool is a must, with a thoughtful redesign and personalised service offered poolside throughout the day - from a charming ice-cream trolley to endless cold drinks to keep the Mediterrean heat at bay.
-Those seeking a little tranquility will enjoy the new lap pool, nestled in the quiet gardens with picturesque views of the Pampelonne Bay, with a light menu from Matsuhisa Saint-Tropez on offer.
+Those seeking a little tranquility will enjoy the new lap pool, nestled in the quiet gardens with picturesque views of the Pampelonne Bay.

 For our younger guests aged 4 to 17 years old, the Château transforms into the ultimate playground.
 Tucked away at the bottom of the hill is a spacious new villa dedicated to keeping curious minds busy, with seven rooms and seven different worlds to explore.
 With a swimming pool, playgrounds and more to discover, there’s endless fun to be had in the 500m2 kingdom.